 Distinguished among Singapore’s many hawker centers, Tanglin Halt Hawker Centre earns its reputation, thanks in no small part to its legendary peanut pancakes.
 These pancakes, thick and fluffy, are generously stuffed with crunchy roasted peanuts.
 Alternatively, explore other delectable options, from curry puffs to heartier meals like roasted duck noodles and the traditional creamy Singapore seafood laksa.

 Tiong Bahru Market

-Another of Singapore’s hawker centres, come here in particular for the local favorites of steamed rice cakes topped with preserved pickled radish and fermented dried shrimps.
-Other dishes to try here include fried noodles such as Kway Teow, fish ball soup, fried bean curd, and refreshing local drinks like soybean milk or fresh pressed sugar cane juice.
+Another gem in Singapore’s hawker scene, Tiong Bahru Market beckons with local favorites, including steamed rice cakes crowned with preserved pickled radish and fermented dried shrimps.
+Other must-tries encompass fried noodles like Kway Teow, fish ball soup, fried bean curd, and refreshing local beverages such as soybean milk or freshly pressed sugar cane juice.